sdg9/react-native-yarn-workspace-flow-and-typescript/README.md

 - Open workspace settings and add `"javascript.validate.enable": false`
 - https://github.com/flow/flow-for-vscode#setup
 - As of now I don't know a good way to enable typescript on a worksapce and flow on another within the same project

+## Big picture
+If you have a react native app in flow and want pieces to be in typescript you can use yarn workspaces where some packages are TS.
+If you have a shared library, it is easier to consume if written in typescript than in flow, as TS can import other TS or vanilla JS, but thus fav I've only been able to get flow to import vanilla JS.

+To bridge types between TS and flow you need to create libdefs in flow-typed